 Because the phrase "free and open source software" is a mouthful, like so many other things, it is known by an acronym: FOSS (sounds like "floss" without the "l".)
 Some FOSS projects have a humanitarian aspect to them, in the sense that their purpose is to make the lives of people better in some humanitarian way.
 For example, Sahana Eden (http://eden.sahanafoundation.org/) is a flexible open source humanitarian platform with a rich feature set designed to provide effective solutions for critical humanitarian needs management, either prior to, or during, a crisis.
 Such projects are called HFOSS projects (pronounced Aych-foss.)
 There are many such projects in development around the world.

-The primary activity in this assignment is the reading of selected short articles and the answering of questions based on those readings.
+The primary activities in this assignment are reading selected short articles and answering a few questions based on those readings.

 Instructions

 Readings